Steps to go to College

 - Make sure you keep track of your test scores.
 You are responsible for making sure that the testing agencies (College Board or ACT) report your test scores directly to the Admissions Office at each college to which you apply.

-- If an application fee is required, enclose a check or money order with your application.
+- If an application fee is required, be prepared to pay online or by check via mail.
 Write your name and social security number on your check or money order.
 If you cannot afford the fee, find out if the college accepts fee waivers.
 You may obtain fee waivers from your counselor.
 See your counselor well ahead of the deadline.

 - Make photocopies of all applications and obtain a “Certificate of Mailing” from the post office, get a receipt with the date on which you mailed the application.
 Affix adequate postage to the envelope.
 Do not use certified or registered mail or an overnight express delivery service to send your application.
 This will delay processing of your application.
 Keep the copies and certificate receipts all in one safe place, in a folder or file.

-- Mail applications as early as possible during the appropriate filing period.
+- Submit your applications as early as possible during the appropriate filing period.

-- Within four weeks of mailing your application, you should receive acknowledgement that your application form and fees were received.
+- Upon submission of your application, you should receive acknowledgement that your application form and fees were received.
 If you do not receive an acknowledgement, call the admissions office and follow-up with your application.

 - If admitted, most colleges will require a final, official high school transcript (showing your date of graduation).
 You must arrange to have it sent to the Admissions Office where you plan to enroll.
 Be sure to request your transcript at least three weeks before it is due.